Autocar India

 New Triumph 350cc vs 400cc: What’s different?

-Triumph’s entire small-capacity lineup that was intended to bring-in new customers to the hallowed British brand sat above the 350cc threshold, in turn attracting a higher tax rate.
-Bajaj decided to shoulder the additional tax bracket till the time they could come out with a lower-displacement engine.
+Triumph’s entire small-capacity line-up, which was intended to bring in new customers to the hallowed British brand, sat above the 350cc threshold, attracting the higher tax rate.
+So Bajaj decided to shoulder the tax burden till it could come out with a lower-displacement engine.

-Now, the brand has launched its entire line-up with the smaller displacement engine and here are all the mechanical and price differences between the ‘new’ 350cc engine compared to the outgoing 398cc engine, on paper.
+Now, the brand has launched its entire line-up with the smaller displacement mill, and here are all the mechanical and price differences between the ‘new’ 350cc engine and the outgoing 398cc engine on paper.

 Triumph 350cc vs 400cc mechanical differences